anerv/cycling_data_quality/workflow.md

 ## Extrinsic Notebook
 - Finish comparison of network structure **(Ane: Thursday + Friday + Sunday)**
-- Summary of findings (e.g. confusion matrix?) **NEXT WEEK**
+- Summary of findings **NEXT WEEK**

 **FRIDAY**

-- Compare ratio of connected component to network size (15 minutes)
-- Save component id to edges (20 min)
-- Number of cells with more than one component (30 min)
-- Plot cells with same component (1 hour)
-- Implement analysis of clustering of edge density/grid values (normalised values) (2 hours)
 - Save results (15 min)

+**SUNDAY**
+- Plot cells which are connected in one dataset but not in another (grid connectivity)
-- Clean up both notebooks, add explanations etc.
+- clean up notebooks, add explanations
+- README
--
+- Summarize results?

 ## Paper
 - Keywords to all sections: **(Ane: Sunday)**